lowenitt/tinker/CONTRIBUTING.md

 If you open an issue, the more information the better.
 Such as detailed description, screenshot or video of your problem, logcat or code blocks for your crash.

 ## Pull Requests
-We strongly welcome your pull request to make Tinker better.
+We strongly welcome your pull request to make bk-cmdb better.

 ### Branch Management
 There are three main branches here: